informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Export-Data.md

 ## 1. Obtain the exported BDBAG.

-The BDBAG export is available on the detail page of the data of your interest on [www.gudmap.org](https://www.gudmap.org) and  [www.rebuildingakidney.org](https://www.rebuildingakidney.org).
-For example, navigate to the record of interest e.g. [https://www.gudmap.org/chaise/record/#2/RNASeq:Study/RID=16-DW82](https://www.gudmap.org/chaise/record/#2/RNASeq:Study/RID=16-DW82), then click the "Export" link towards the upper right part of the screen and choose BAG.
+The BDBAG export is available on the detail page of the data of your interest on [www.atlas-d2k.org](https://www.atlas-d2k.org).
+For example, navigate to the record of interest e.g. [https://www.atlas-d2k.org/chaise/record/#2/RNASeq:Study/RID=16-DW82](https://www.atlas-d2k.org/chaise/record/#2/RNASeq:Study/RID=16-DW82), then click the "Export" link towards the upper right part of the screen and choose BAG.

 <img src="/assets/wiki_images/export_data/export_bdbag.PNG" alt="export bdbag" width="600"/>